MichaelZaniewski/MichaelZaniewski/README.md

 ## Hi 👋 My name is Michael Zaniewski

-My goal is to become a Business Analyst in the Aviation Industry and leverage my previous experience working with airlines.
+My goal is to become a Data Analyst in the Aviation Industry and leverage my previous experience working with airlines.
 I have a Bachelors of Science degree in Marketing and a data-driven mindset.

 I'm currently working on a customer sentiment analysis project utilizing Tableau to determine what key service elements of an airline can be improved.